l0uisgrange/spice/README.md

 ## Copyright ⚖️

-Spice is an open-source project distributed under the MIT license.
+Spice is an open-source project distributed under the GPL-3.0 license.